 Students with health research-related Masters level preparation can enroll in our PhD program and work in any of the areas of research expertise in our department.
-These include but are not limited to: qualitative, mixed- and community-based methods used in the study of the social determinants of health, the use of health and public health services, epidemiology, health equity, global health, Indigenous health, and health economics.
-Students with Masters level research-related preparation in epidemiology (or its equivalent) may apply to the Specialization in Epidemiology if they have specific if they wish to continue with a focus on epidemiology for their PhD.
+These include but are not limited to: qualitative, mixed- and community-based methods used in the study of the social determinants of health, the use of health and public health services, epidemiology, health equity, global health, Indigenous health, health economics and biostatistics.
+The program's Degree Learning Expectations are outlined in Appendix 1.

+Students with Masters level research-related preparation in epidemiology (or its equivalent) may apply to the Specialization in Epidemiology if they wish to continue with a focus on epidemiology for their PhD.
 Students in this specialization will study advanced epidemiologic methods and biostatistics and conduct a thesis using those methods.
-Research topics and methods covered by this specialization are also broad, including disease etiology, clinical epidemiology, health services research and more (see Appendix 1).
+Research topics and methods covered by this specialization are also broad, including disease etiology, clinical epidemiology, health services research and more (see Appendix 2).
+Students with Masters level preparation in biostatistics may apply to the Specialization in Biostatistics.